 But, it can be hard to raise expectations when there are many that need encouragement in this season and He wants to encourage different ones of you to prepare you for what’s coming.

 There are those who are feeling burnt out, dry and parched in their soul and He says that even today the water table is rising.
-If have been crying out for the rain of His presence on your life, He encourages you to look again with expectation…
+If you have been crying out for the rain of His presence on your life, He encourages you to look again with expectation…

 Isaiah 43:19 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.

-There are others that have become weary in the waiting and the lyrics from the song Waymaker came to mind…that even when we can’t see it He’s working, even when we can’t feel it He’s working.
+There are others that have become weary in the waiting and the lyrics from the song Waymaker came to mind…that even when we can’t see it He’s moving, even when we can’t feel it He’s working.
 He is wanting to raise our faith for that which is still unseen and hidden because it’s coming.

 1 Kings 18:44 The seventh time the servant reported, “A cloud as small as a man’s hand is rising from the sea.”
 So Elijah said, “Go and tell Ahab, ‘Hitch up your chariot and go down before the rain stops you.’”